 - Choose Safe Mode with Command Prompt.
-After a while, the Command Prompt window pops out.
+After a while, the elevated Command Prompt window pops out.

 In CMD window, type cd restore and rstrui.exe to bring up System Restore window.

 Finally, follow the onscreen guide to finish the restoration.
-Then, check whether missing DLL files error appears.
+Then, check whether missing DLL files problem appears.

 Way 6: Run a Virus/Malware Scan

-In some cases, DLL missing or not found errors are caused by virus infection.
+In some cases, DLL missing or not found problems are caused by virus infection.
 Some hostile programs can masquerade as DLL files, bringing damage to your applications.
 Thus, to run a virus or malware scan is worthy of being recommended.
-Just download antivirus software from the internet and use it to perform a scan and remove the virus.
+Just download antivirus tools from the internet and use it to perform a scan and remove the virus.

 Way 7: Restore Missing DLL File with SFC

-In Windows 10/8/7, there is a built-in tool called System File Checker, enabling you to scan systems files and automatically restore any deleted, lost or corrupted system files.
-Here you can use this tool to replace any missing or incorrect system related DLL files to fix DLL errors.
+In Windows 10/8/7, there is a built-in System File Checker, enabling you to scan systems files and automatically restore any deleted, lost or corrupted system files.
+Here you can use this tool to replace any missing or incorrect system related DLL files to fix DLL problems.